Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Datasets

 \subsection{Digit-18 Benchmark}

 \textbf{Digit-18} is our proposed large-scale benchmark composed of 18 domains, created by applying systematic transformations to existing digit datasets.
 It is specifically designed to evaluate the robustness and scalability of UMDA methods in high-source scenarios.
 Our goal was to ensure sufficient variability and domain shifts across the domains.
 Thus, we did not apply each transformation to every dataset, as some domains are already similar.
 Full dataset will be made available upon publication.
-Sample images from each domain are shown in Figure~\ref{fig:digit18_samples}.